Boatbuilder’s Hand Tools

 Making, restoring, and using traditional tools of the trade.

 In spite of the ever-increasing number of power tools in the woodworking/boatbuilding trades, the foundation of the boatbuilder’s skills is still largely dependent on the use of hand tools.
 Hand tools bring you in close contact with wood, enabling the user to get to know and work with its grain structure.

 The week will include interesting woodworking projects related to boatbuilding.
-You’ll learn how to also join metals with silver solder.
-Later in the week, students may wish to choose a project of their own, such as to make a brass or wooden bevel, pencil divider, or to shape, harden, and temper a chisel.
+You’ll also learn how to also join metals with silver solder.
+Throughout the five days students may wish to choose a project of their own, such as to make a brass or wooden bevel, pencil divider, or to shape, harden, and temper a chisel.

 Hand tools are not a nostalgic holdover from the past.
 After this fascinating week with Harry Bryan, you’ll feel the direct connection between the craftsman and his work.

 Harry Bryan is one of the best experiential teachers I have met or learned from.
 Extremely patient and encouraging.”